bevyengine/bevy/examples/README.md

 #### Setup

-You need to install the correct rust targets:
+You need to install the correct Rust targets:

 - `aarch64-apple-ios`: iOS devices
 - `x86_64-apple-ios`: iOS simulator on x86 processors